San7o/kivebpf/docs/DESIGN.md

 - the cluster runs on one or more linux operating systems
 - one operating system may host one or more nodes (for example, a cluster with [kind](https://kind.sigs.k8s.io/))
-- each node runs Its own container runtime
+- each node runs its own container runtime
 - pods may be scheduled and rescheduled in any node with any number of replicas